Bar Readiness at Emory LawApplying to Take the Bar Exam

 - Most jurisdictions also require a minimum score on the Multistate Professional Responsibility Exam (“MPRE”).
-The MPRE is given three times per year, separately from the bar exam.
+The MPRE is given three times per year (August, November and March), separately from the bar exam.
 You must apply to take the MPRE separately, as well.

-- Approximately 23 jurisdictions in the United States have begun administering the Uniform Bar Examination.
-For example, New York administered the UBE for the first time in July 2016.
-Massachusetts will begin using it in 2017.
+- Approximately 24 states and D.C. already administer the Uniform Bar Examination (“UBE”) and part of their bar admission process.
+Maine will begin using the UBE in July 2017 and Massachusetts will begin using it in July 2018.
 Check your jurisdiction to make sure your information is up to date.

 - As with all other aspects of the bar examination, you must research and learn the specific format of the bar exam in your jurisdiction of choice.

-- The MBE consists of 200 multiple-choice questions: 190 scored questions and 10 unscored pretest questions.
+- The MBE consists of 200 multiple-choice questions: 175 scored questions and 25 unscored pretest questions.
+Please note: this is a major change from past examinations where there were only 10 unscored pretest questions.

 - There are 7 general subjects tested on the MBE, as identified herein below.

 - The exam is divided into morning and afternoon testing sessions of three hours each, with 100 questions in each session.

 - MBE questions are broken down into the following subjects:

 Criminal Law & Procedure